More than 4,000 black Americans were lynched in the United States between 1865 and 1950.

 These were often public spectacles; sadistic and grotesque displays meant to intimidate blacks and flaunt white superiority.
 They were acts of domestic terrorism.

 It’s clear that the legacy of racism endures in America's psyche and our society.
 We believe the injuries racism continues to inflict cannot be healed until it is confronted, that is: there must be truth before there can be reconciliation.

-The Maryland Lynching Memorial Project, a 501(c)(3) organization, works to advance the cause of reconciliation in our state by documenting the history of racial terror lynchings, advocating for public acknowledgement of these murders and working to honor and dignify the lives of the victims.
+The Maryland Lynching Memorial Project is a 501(c)(3) organization that works to advance the cause of reconciliation in our state by documenting the history of racial terror lynchings, advocating for public acknowledgement of these murders and working to honor and dignify the lives of the victims.

 Board of Directors

 Iris Barnes, Ph.D., Vice President

 Lillie Carroll Jackson Civil Rights Museum

 William H. Murphy, Jr.